Ee1s/ee1s.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received my Ph.D Degree in College of Intelligence and Computing in Tianjin University, supervised by Prof. Di Jin and Prof. [Shirui Pan](https://shiruipan.github.io/).
+I received my Ph.D Degree in College of Intelligence and Computing, Tianjin University, supervised by Prof. Di Jin and Prof. [Shirui Pan](https://shiruipan.github.io/).
 During my PhD period, I also worked as a visiting Ph.D. student in National University of Singapore from 2023 to 2024, supervised by Prof. [Tat-Seng Chua](https://www.chuatatseng.com/) and Dr. [Wenjie Wang](https://wenjiewwj.github.io/).